marekrams/tnac4o/doc/source/index.rst

 Welcome to otn2d's documentation!
 =================================

-**otn2d** is an open-source package to heuristically solve Ising-type optimization problems defined on quasi-2d lattices, including the chimera graph.
+**otn2d** is an open-source package to heuristically solve Ising-type optimization problems defined on quasi-2d lattices, including, for instance, the chimera graph.
 It employs tensor network contractions to calculate marginal probabilities and identify the most probable states, according to Gibbs distribution.
 By identifying spin-glass droplets, it allows reconstructing the low-energy spectrum of the model.
 It can also be used for Random Markov Fields defined on 2d lattice.